-This coffee table came together so fast and easily that I didn’t take pictures as I went.
-So I’ll show you the parts of the completed vingette.
+This coffee table vignette came together so fast and easily that I didn’t take pictures as I went.
+So I’ll show you the parts of the completed vignette.

 Although the spring flower basket is the centerpiece of the coffee table, it definitely needed other accessory items to balance and fill in the table.

-To complement the blues and white of the flower basket, I used two stacks of coffee table books with blue covers.
+To complement the blue and white of the flower basket, I used two stacks of coffee table books with blue covers.